Empty pale yellow rectangle with rounded corners and a thin purple border.

 The strongest AI training specialists combine machine learning fundamentals with sharp analytical thinking and genuine curiosity about how language and logic interact.
 For domain-specific training work, subject matter depth matters as much as technical fluency.

-• A solid grasp of ML concepts — how models learn from labeled data, what affects output quality, how fine-tuning works in practice
+• Solid grasp of ML concepts: how models learn from labeled data, what affects output quality, how fine-tuning works in practice

 • Prompt engineering experience, particularly with large language models